p5.js IMU Workshop

 D. “Zoom into” the data

-The sensor data is a JavaScript object with a a number of properties.
+The sensor data is a JavaScript object with several properties.
 Many of these properties are arrays.
-We'll use this fact to review how to read a single property value from an object, and a single value from an array of values.
+In this section, you will read one property from the object and one value from an array.

 1. Modify the call to console.log to print just the orientation data.
 (The orientation data is in the property named euler.)
 Move the IMU, and observe how this value changes.